Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 In the freezer:

 Even better, slice and cook them simply in boiling water until tender, then drain and dry them on kitchen towels.
-Let them cool down completely and store in freezer bags.
+Let them cool down completely and store them in freezer bags.

 To thaw out frozen cooked sweet potatoes